 Thrive Theme builder

-There is a little catch though, and it’s called the Thrive Theme builder.
-With a theme builder, you can not only control your page content, but also build your own header, footer, blog template, archive template, WooCommerce template etc. That’s really cool!
+With Thrive Architect, you could only control your page content, but you couldn’t build your own header, footer, blog template, archive template, WooCommerce template etc. With Thrive Theme Builder, you can, and that’s really cool!

 An important feature for theme builders is dynamic content, which means fields are populated with content from the database.
 That way, you can build a blog template and load the title, featured image and content for each blog post from the database.

 Like I said, there are more products in the Thrive stable.
 I already discussed the Thrive Theme Builder and Thrive Architect, but they also offer the following products: